Two cubes each of volume 64 cm3 are joined end to end. Find the surface area of the resulting cuboid.

 Volume of water in conical vessel

-Now, Total volume of lead shots = ncert of [Volume of water in the cone]
+Now, Total volume of lead shots = of [Volume of water in the cone]

 Since, radius of spherical lead shot (r) = 0.5 cm